About Calumet College of St. Joseph

 - Mrs. Vicki Znavor

-Calumet College of St. Joseph delivers its academic programs at its main campus in Whiting, Indiana, and five off-campus locations.
-The main campus is home to an academic building that can accommodate more than 1,500 students each semester and that includes the following academic areas:
+Calumet College of St. Joseph delivers its academic programs at its campus in Whiting, Indiana.
+The campus is home to an academic building that can accommodate more than 1,500 students each semester and that includes the following academic areas:

 - Classroom and meeting spaces with appropriate instructional technology